Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

 !!! example "Example for February cycle"

     ![cycles](../pic/cycles_colored.svg){ align=left width="250" }
-    Now the user starts working on the February work cycle.
-He or she creates two scenarios for the February cycle (one with a low capacity assumption and one with a high capacity assumption).
+    Now we start working on the February work cycle.
+We create two scenarios for the February cycle (one with a low capacity assumption and one with a high capacity assumption).
-    The user can then decide to elect the low capacity scenario as the "officilal" scenario for February.
+    As a user of the application, I can decide to apply the low capacity scenario in production for February.
-    To accomplish that, he just needs to promote the low capacity scenario as _**primary**_ for the February cycle.
+    To accomplish that, I promote my low capacity scenario as _**primary**_ for the February cycle.

     The tree of entities resulting from the various scenarios created is represented in the picture on the left.
 The underlined scenarios are _**primary**_.